Shaz3e/peach-payment/readme.md

 ```

 When you run ```php artisan update:peach-payment-config``` it will ask you the following.
-1. What is your PEACHPAYMENT_ENTITY_ID?
+1. What is your PEACHPAYMENT_ENVIRONMENT?
-2. What is your PEACHPAYMENT_CLIENT_ID?
+2. What is your PEACHPAYMENT_ENTITY_ID?
-3. What is your PEACHPAYMENT_MERCHANT_ID?
+3. What is your PEACHPAYMENT_CLIENT_ID?
 4. What is your PEACHPAYMENT_CLIENT_SECRET?
-5. What is your PEACHPAYMENT_DOMAIN?
+5. What is your PEACHPAYMENT_MERCHANT_ID?
-6. What is your PEACHPAYMENT_API_URL?
+6. What is your PEACHPAYMENT_DOMAIN?
 7. What is your PEACHPAYMENT_CHECKOUT_URL?

 After updating env data visit ```yourwebsite.com/peach-payment``` and it will fatch token and initiate the checkout at [PeachPayment](https://peachpayments.com)